-- You live in one of the 50 states, the District of Columbia, or the Northern Mariana Islands; except for a child of military parent(s) assigned to permanent duty anywhere outside the U.S. or certain students temporarily abroad.
+- You live in one of the 50 states, the District of Columbia, or the Northern Mariana Islands; except for a child of military parent(s) assigned to permanent duty anywhere outside the United States or certain students temporarily abroad.

-- You are a citizen or national of the U.S., or
+- You are a citizen or national of the United States.

 - You are a non-citizen who meets one of the requirements below: